thenumbernine/EinsteinFieldEquationSolution/README.md

 ![alt text](images/pic1.png)

+Volumetric graph of the gravitational acceleration using finite differencing for the Schwarzschild-based TOV equation of structure for the Earth's parameters.

+---

 ![alt text](images/schwarzschild_eos.png)

 Schwarzschild-based equations of structure with exhaggerated density.

+---

 ![alt text](images/schwarzschild_gravity.png)

 Schwarzschild-based EOS gravity using Earth's parameters.
 Taken from Misner, Thorne, and Wheeler's "Gravitation" box 23.2 on the TOV equations of structure starting from a Schwarzschild metric.

+---

 ![alt text](images/gravity_differences.png)